GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/nonLinearThermalDiffusion/Example.rst

 Results and benchmark
 ---------------------------------

-A good agreement between the GEOS results and analytical results is shown in the figure below:
+A good agreement between the results obtained using GEOS and the analytical results is shown in the figure below:

 .. plot:: docs/sphinx/advancedExamples/validationStudies/wellboreProblems/nonLinearThermalDiffusion/nonLinearThermalDiffusionAroundWellbore.py